KabC03/-ABANDONED-JankC-compiler/Documentation/IR.md

 - ALLOCATE R1 R2

     - Requests a block of memory of size (R2) in bytes and places a pointer to its first element into (R1)
+    - If allocation fails R1 is set to 0
     - The size of the block is put into the first element of the array as an unsigned number
+        - On the IR virtual machine the datatype of this size type must be specified during initialisation

 - FREE R1